NiksheyYadav/AI_STEVE/README.md

 ﻿# AI Assistent STEVE

+We recently created an innovative voice-guided robot from scratch for the Synergy techfest held in Gurugram! 🎉 This project was coded primarily in JavaScript, with every aspect — from designing an interactive GUI to incorporating advanced voice processing — built by hand. 🖥️🔊 Our goal was to create a seamless user experience and showcase cutting-edge voice-guided technology.

+Proud of this accomplishment and excited to see how far we can take this concept in the future!

 A simple Express.js server that proxies requests to the [Wolfram Alpha API](https://www.wolframalpha.com/), enabling users to send a question and receive a response directly from Wolfram Alpha.